 Here you’ll find a profile, with something of my story.
-There’s also a link to some of my family history (genealogy) research and material written for magazines.
+There’s also a link to some of my family history (genealogy) research, and the Blog section includes material written for magazines.

 I'm Mike Claridge and I live in Cotteridge (Birmingham) with my wife Susan and our daughters, Rose and Anastasia.

 I work as an Ecumenical Minister across the Methodist Church, United Reformed Church and Church of England.
 I am currently working in southwest Birmingham.

 From July 2003 until March 2017 I was based in West Bromwich.
 There I worked 'on a joint and equal basis' for the Church of England and The Methodist Church with pastoral care of St Andrew's, Carters Green (C of E and Methodist), Ryders Green Road Methodist Church and joint pastoral care of Wesley, West Bromwich.

 I am a son of the Black Country, having been born and brought up in Pelsall, but my wife is from Shrewsbury.
 Our daughters are also Shropshire born, having entered our lives while I was serving and living in Wellington, Telford, Shropshire from 1995 - 2003.
 We also hosted another 'daughter' during that time - a girl in her mid-teens who lived with us for a year as a member of our family.
 She and her family remain firm friends.

 While at Telford I was very proud of the links I developed between Christians and Muslims.
 Our Church Hall was used as a mosque school and for Friday prayers.
 For a short time, when the hall was out of action, the group used a room in the church itself as their prayer room.
 I maintain my interest in interfaith dialogue.